yiisoft/error-handler/README.md

 ### Using middleware for mapping certain exceptions to custom responses

 `Yiisoft\ErrorHandler\Middleware\ExceptionResponder` is a [PSR-15](https://www.php-fig.org/psr/psr-15/)
-middleware that, maps certain exceptions to custom responses.
+middleware that maps certain exceptions to custom responses.

 ```php
 use Yiisoft\ErrorHandler\Middleware\ExceptionResponder;